JBZoo/CSV-Blueprint/README.md

   * Warnings about deprecated options and features.
   * Add option `--recomendation` to show a list of recommended rules for the schema or potential issues in the CSV file or schema.
 It's useful when you are not sure what rules to use.
   * Add option `--error=[level]` to show only errors with a specific level.
 It's useful when you have a lot of warnings and you want to see only errors.
-  * Move const:HELP to PHP annotations.
+  * Move `const:HELP` to PHP annotations.
 Canonic way to describe the command.
   * S3 Storage support.
 Validate files in the S3 bucket?
+Hmm...
+Why not?
+But...
   * More examples and documentation.